This topic explains how to prepare Microsoft Azure for running Tanzu Kubernetes Grid.

 The Azure CLI installed locally.
 See Install the Azure CLI in the Microsoft Azure documentation.

-*Or see Deploying Tanzu Kubernetes Grid in an Internet-Restricted Environment for installing without external network access.
+*Or see Prepare an Internet-Restricted Environment for installing without external network access.

-Tanzu Kubernetes Grid manages Azure resources as a registered application that accesses Azure via a service principal account.
-The following steps register your Tanzu Kubernetes Grid application with Azure Active Directory, create its service account, create a client secret for authenticating communications, and record information needed later to deploy a management cluster.
+Tanzu Kubernetes Grid manages Azure resources as a registered client application that accesses Azure through a service principal.
+The following steps register your Tanzu Kubernetes Grid application with Azure Active Directory, create a client secret for authenticating communications, and record information needed later to deploy a management cluster.

 Record your Tenant ID by hovering over your account name at upper-right, or else browse to Azure Active Directory > <Your Azure Org> > Properties > Tenant ID.
 The value is a GUID, for example